 5. What WordPress security measures will be in place on my account?

-Don’t take it for granted that your Web Designer has installed the correct security software to protect your site.
+Don’t take it for granted that your web designer has installed the correct security software to protect your site.
+Sometimes these are provided on the hosting/server side or as an extra function within your site software.

 7. Is there any backup strategy in place?

-There are a couple of ways your site can be backed up and you should make sure you discuss this.
+There are a couple of ways your site can be backed up and you should make sure you discuss this!
+The idea situation is a nightly backup which is automated.
+In the event of a problem it should be a simple call to your designer or hosting company for a restore.

 8. Can I see your previous work for this kind of site?